torvalds/linux/Documentation/RCU/whatisRCU.rst

 (e.g., freeing) the data items removed from the data structure during the removal phase.
-Because reclaiming data items can disrupt any readers concurrently referencing those data items, the reclamation phase must not start until readers no longer hold references to those data items.
+Because reclaiming data items can disrupt any readers concurrently referencing those data items, the reclamation phase must analt start until readers anal longer hold references to those data items.

 Splitting the update into removal and reclamation phases permits the updater to perform the removal phase immediately, and to defer the